Corporate Qigong / Chi

 conference?

-Management and I hold a Level 5 ILM qualification,
+of Leadership and I hold a Level 5 ILM

-as well as the Award in Education and Training.
+qualification, as well as the Award in Education

 If you would be